Everything you need to know about fresh strawberries, including season, selection, storage, preparation, cooking, great partners, and recipes.

 Strawberries seem to benefit most from the climate of the Northwest.
 Our local varieties are chosen not so much for their ability to ship well but for their flavor.
 They are usually not as large or as glamorous looking as California strawberries, but their intense red color is a near guarantee that they were picked fully ripe and will taste as nature intended.

-Commercial strawberry growers have timed their selections to ripen at about the same time that kids are released from school, thus insuring themselves an adequate supply of pickers.
+Commercial strawberry growers have timed their field selections to ripen at about the same time that kids are released from school, thus insuring themselves an adequate supply of pickers.
 So the commercial season begins around June 1st, depending on the weather, and ends around July 15th.
-Gardeners can extend the season considerably by planting continual and late bearing varieties.
+However, the season for independent growers (available at local farmers markets) extends from April for cold-frame strawberries though September for late-bearing field strawberries.

-Varieties encountered at Portland Farmers Market in early June of 2009 were Hood (sweetest, highly perishable, very short season), Seascape, and Honeoye.
-Additional varieties will arrive as the season progresses.
+Varieties regularly encountered at Portland Farmers Market in early June are Hood (sweetest, highly perishable, very short season), Seascape, and Honeoye.
+Additional varieties arrive as the season progresses.

 - Chocolate Shortcake with White Chocolate Crema, Strawberry Lime Sauce & Strawberry Lime Salsa